stummy/Tektris/README.md

 # Tektris

-This is a personal project where I attempt to create an iOS Tetris App.
+A terrible attempt to learn Swift and create Tetris as an iOS App.